 Manipulation Checks

-The effectiveness of the manipulations was tested using a series of between-subject analysis of variance (ANOVAs).
+The effectiveness of the manipulations was tested using a series of between-subject analysis of variance (ANOVA) tests.
 First, an ANOVA was performed using “Responsibility for Failure” as the dependent variables (one of the dependent variables measured whether the service failure was the customer’s fault while the other measured whether it was the firm’s fault).
 This analysis revealed that the manipulation was effective as subjects exposed to the “customer fault” scenario indicated that the service failure was the customers’ fault but not the firm’s fault (MCustomer’s Fault = 6.05 vs. MFirm’s Fault = 1.58, p < .001).
 Similarly, an ANOVA with “Responsibility of Failure” as the dependent variable revealed that subjects exposed to the “firm fault” scenario indicated that the service failure was the firm’s fault and not the customer’s fault MCustomer’s Fault = 1.61 vs. MFirm’s Faul = 6.08, p < .001).

 In addition, an ANOVA was performed to assess the adequacy of the brand alignment manipulation.
 “Representative is sophisticated” was used as the dependent variable in this analysis.
 The analysis revealed that the manipulation was effective as well.
 Specifically, subjects exposed to the “brand aligned” scenario where employees’ personality was manipulated to match that of the firm’s sophisticated persona rated the employee as being more sophisticated (MAligned = 4.74) than those exposed to the unaligned scenario in which the employee’s personality was presented as rugged, in clear contrast to the brand’s persona (MUnaligned = 3.47, p<.001).